 - Monitor good tooth health through prevention

 Dr. Anthony Pfleger uses our dental X-rays in Carlisle, Pennsylvania, to provide you with better, more attentive treatment.
-Receive this treatment at Smile Rite II and call 717-960-9969 for an appointment today!
+Receive this dental treatment at Smile Rite II and call 717-960-9969 for your dental appointment today!